-As the work is accepted into DMS, the high-level deliverables are tracked at the DMS level on a shared project file and inserted as planning priorities for the individual groups.
-The Design and Integration steps define where (i.e. in which group(s)) the responsibilities land, what can be accomplished in a particular timeframe, and provide integration and coordination across the groups as the work is completed.
+As the work is accepted into DMS, the high-level deliverables are tracked and inserted as planning priorities for the individual groups.
+For projects which span groups, conceptual architecture is developed in a "Design and Integration" step.
+In addition to creating the architecture, this defines where (i.e. in which group(s)) the responsibilities land, what could be accomplished in a particular timeframe, and provides an integration framework across the groups as the work is completed.
 Work items are tracked in the groups at a more granular level in JIRA.